Priming is a cognitive process that occurs when exposure to one stimulus alters a person or animal’s reaction to a later stimulus.

 - Priming for abuse.
 This kind of priming, also sometimes referred to as grooming, occurs when a would-be abuser gradually gains the trust of an abuse victim.
 This enables the abuser to do things that, were it not for the initial priming, the victim might never tolerate.

-- Priming in media psychology refers to the tendency of one thought to activate another thought.
+- Priming in media.
+Media psychology refers to priming as the tendency of one thought to activate another thought.
 This concept is commonly used by critics of media violence.
 One example of such priming is when a child playing a violent video game has violent thoughts they might not otherwise have.

 - Priming in memory.
 Priming is a form of implicit memory—a memory associated with some other stimulus.
 Because the memory is implicit, a person may not be consciously aware either that they have been primed or why they are engaging in a particular behavior.